Find Local Furnace Repair Technicians Near Me

 Several problems can cause your furnace to blow cold air::

-• Thermostat issues: An incorrectly set or malfunctioning thermostat can prevent the furnace from turning on or cause it to cycle improperly.
-Check that your thermostat to ensure the system is set to 'heat' and the temperature setting is higher than the current room temperature.
+• Thermostat issues: A faulty thermostat can prevent the furnace from turning on or cause it to cycle improperly.
+Check your thermostat settings to ensure the system is set to 'heat' and the temperature setting is higher than the current room temperature.

 • Ductwork problems: Leaks in your ductwork can allow heated air to escape into unconditioned spaces, reducing the amount of warm air that reaches your rooms..
 Poorly insulated or leaky ducts can cause a variety of heating issues.